-Following my last post re bright sunny days interrupted by cold nights in which temperatures plunge to 5 degrees, it’s now properly wintry.
-Some days look nice through the window, but they are not.
+Following my last post on bright sunny days interrupted by cold nights in which temperatures plunge to 5 degrees, it’s now properly wintry.
+Some days look nice through the window, but they are actually not.
 The wind, hurtling along the gorge and sending the TV aerial into a spin (the one channel is unreachable), has ice in it.
-Above us, the Sierra de Grazalema peaks are covered in snow, as are the mountains beyond Ronda.
+Above the farm the peaks of the Sierra de Grazalema are covered in snow, as are the mountains beyond Ronda.

 Night time temperatures are now well below freezing.
-Until about 11am, there’s ice in the wheelbarrow, a bit of ice on the inside of the windows, and a thick coating of frost on the olives and wild weeds.
-Most strange of all, for a couple of hours first thing, the world appears muted and misty.
-All in all not normal, although it’s a fact that wherever humans live, winter seems to take us by surprise.
+Until about 11am, there’s ice in the wheelbarrow, slithers of ice on the inside of the windows, and a thick coating of frost on the olives and weeds.
+Most strange of all, the world appears muted and misty.
+It’s a fact that wherever humans live, winter seems to take us by surprise.